 Let’s talk in volts

 Unique on the market for the time being, an 800-volt charging system will give the battery an 80-percent charge (about 250 miles) in under 20 minutes — at least theoretically.
 Porsche predicts 800-volt technology will help make the Taycan more convenient to drive while also making it more dynamic.
-It’s not just an electric car; it’s an electric Porsche.
+It’s not just an electric car — it’s an electric Porsche.

 “Up until now, all the automotive manufacturers have [added more power] by increasing the current.
 But this means that the cables have to get thicker, which in turn means a huge increase in weight, and the limits of the system are quickly reached.
 To circumvent this problem, we’re increasing the voltage in our charging system,” Michael explained.

 Porsche concedes that, while bringing an EV with an 800-volt charging system to the market is feasible, it’s a little bit useless unless there’s a vast network of 800-volt charging stations that it can be plugged into.
 Blume said Porsche is currently talking to government officials in Europe, the United States, and China about investing in 800-volt stations.
 For its part, Porsche is testing the technology in Berlin.
-Joe Lawrence, the chief operating office of Porsche’s North American division, told Digital Trends the company has already installed 800-volt chargers at its Atlanta, Georgia, headquarters.
+Joe Lawrence, the chief operating officer of Porsche’s North American division, told Digital Trends the company has already installed 800-volt chargers at its Atlanta headquarters.
 We can reveal inductive charging technology will be offered on the Taycan, too.

 An intelligent Porsche

 Like most modern, high-end electric cars, the Taycan will be fully connected and come with some level of autonomy.
-Level five — full autonomy, where a driver isn’t required — isn’t a priority for Porsche, according to Michael.
-But, the sedan will offer driver-assistance systems (like InnoDrive) designed to take over in a traffic jam or on a long road trip, for example.
+Level five — full autonomy, where a driver isn’t required — isn’t a priority for Porsche, according to Michael, but the sedan will offer driver-assistance systems (like InnoDrive) designed to take over in a traffic jam or on a long road trip, for example.
 Porsche is also investing in an over-the-air updating system it calls the “Car for Life” concept.
 In the not-too-distant future, it will be possible to update the infotainment system and many other systems at the push of a button.
 The driver could, conceivably, unlock more range.

 “Connectivity is certainly something customers are asking for.
 I think there’s also some degree of creative engineering going on to solve questions that may not yet even be in the minds of customers.
 That’s what innovation is about.
 That’s something we will continue to push forward,” Lawrence told Digital Trends.